stephenyoon84/es2015-let-dc-web-career-021819/README.md

 advice(19);
 ```
-Here we can see that hosting is when JavaScript automatically lifts the variable declaration to the top of the function scope. `var suggestion, praise;` is declared but no value is assigned at that point.
+So hosting is when JavaScript automatically lifts the variable declaration to the top of the function scope. `var suggestion, praise;` is declared at the top iof the function, but no value is assigned at that point.
 This means that when we try to log its value inside of the function before we have assigned a value, it will hold the value of undefined.
-It is treated as a variable that has been named but is holding no value up until the point that we set it a value inside our if/else condition.
-If the else condition never runs then its value remains undefined.
+It is treated as a variable that has been named but is holding no value up until the point that we set a value inside our if/else condition.
+If the else condition never runs such as in the case above then its value remains undefined.

 It would be nice to get a proper error message in these situations and have some control to prevent JavaScript from hoisting variables to the top of the function.
-To protect ourselves it would be ideal in this case to limit the scopr of the variables to inside the blocks of the if/else `{}` curly braces.
+To protect ourselves it would be ideal in this case to limit the scope of the variables to inside the blocks of the if/else `{}` curly braces.

 ## Introducing Let

-Here we can accomplish this using the let keyword in place of var.
+Here we can accomplish limiting varibales to block scope by using the let keyword in place of var.
 ```javascript
 function advice(age) {
   if (age > 18) {